SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 *   **New FP8 Template**: A new template, `Template-VLLM-FP8` (CTID 921), has been introduced for FP8 quantization.
 It is cloned from the base GPU template (901) to ensure a clean environment, free from legacy configurations.
 This new, streamlined process serves as the blueprint for all future vLLM deployments.

 ### 8.4.
-Declarative Stack Management
+Declarative Stack Management (Enhanced)

-The Docker integration has evolved into a fully declarative stack management system, orchestrated by `vm-manager.sh` and powered by the Portainer API.
+The Docker integration has been significantly enhanced to support environment-specific, configuration-first deployments, orchestrated by the `portainer-manager.sh`.
+This provides granular control over Docker stacks across multiple environments (e.g., production, testing, development).

-*   **Centralized Stack Definitions**: Docker compositions are now defined as reusable "stacks" in `phoenix_stacks_config.json`.
-Each stack points to a Git repository containing the `docker-compose.yml` file.
+*   **Centralized Stack Definitions**: Docker compositions are defined as reusable "stacks" in `phoenix_stacks_config.json`.
+Each stack now includes:
+    *   `compose_file_path`: The relative path to the `docker-compose.yml` file on the hypervisor.
+    *   `environments`: An object defining environment-specific configurations (e.g., `production`, `testing`, `development`).
+Each environment can specify:
+        *   `variables`: An array of key-value pairs for environment variables to be injected into the stack.
+        *   `files`: An array of objects specifying source configuration files on the hypervisor and their destination paths within the container.
+These are managed as Portainer Configs.
-*   **Declarative VM Configuration**: The `phoenix_vm_configs.json` file no longer contains inline Docker Compose files.
-Instead, a VM is assigned one or more stacks using the `docker_stacks` array.
+*   **Declarative VM Configuration**: The `phoenix_vm_configs.json` file assigns one or more stacks to a VM using the `docker_stacks` array.
+Each entry now specifies both the `name` of the stack and the `environment` to deploy (e.g., `{ "name": "thinkheads_ai_app", "environment": "development" }`).
-*   **Automated Deployment**: The `vm-manager.sh` script now uses the `portainer_api_setup.sh` utility to interact with the Portainer API.
-It reads the stack definitions, connects to the appropriate Git repository, and deploys the stack to the target VM.
+*   **Automated Deployment (via `portainer-manager.sh`)**: The `portainer-manager.sh` script now intelligently interacts with the Portainer API.
+It reads the detailed stack and environment definitions from `phoenix_stacks_config.json` and `phoenix_vm_configs.json`.
+It then:
+    1. Creates Portainer "Config" objects from the specified configuration files.
+    2. Injects environment variables.
+    3. Deploys or updates the Docker stacks to the target Portainer environments, ensuring environment-specific configurations are applied.
-*   **Portainer as the Engine**: Portainer is no longer just a management interface; it is now the engine that drives our declarative stack deployments.
+*   **Portainer as the Engine**: Portainer remains the central engine that drives our declarative stack deployments, with its API being orchestrated by `portainer-manager.952.sh`.
 The `portainer_api` object in `phoenix_hypervisor_config.json` securely stores the necessary credentials for this integration.

-This new architecture provides a robust, version-controlled, and highly automated system for managing our Dockerized services, significantly improving the reliability and scalability of our platform.
+This enhanced architecture provides a highly flexible, robust, and automated system for managing Dockerized services across different environments, significantly improving the reliability and scalability of our platform.

 ## 9. Testing & QA